msbangash/paho.javascript.dashboard/README.md

  -                       ==>publish the array to a topic

 ## Logic for recieving files from a topic
  -      ==> Second user recieves the byte array through Logs
- -             ==> Upon clicking, click byte array will be converted back to the original file using the library "download.js"
+ -         ==> Upon clicking download, byte array converted back to original file using library "download.js"

 ## All Features:
 	- Connect to any broker like hiveMQ